2023 California Environmental Laboratory Accreditation Program Conference

 Location: Virtual

-The California Environmental Laboratory Accreditation Program (ELAP) team is excited to host the third annual ELAP Conference to be held May 30-June 1, 2023!
-Join us virtually, each day from 9 am – 12 pm, to enhance your knowledge of ELAP’s changing regulations and welcome TNI-2!
+The California Environmental Laboratory Accreditation Program (ELAP) team is excited to host the fourth annual ELAP Conference to be held May 28-May 29, 2024!
+Join us virtually, each day from 9 am – 12 pm, to embrace the evolution into TNI-2 and hear from the ELAP community!

 Registration and Viewing Options